Associate Program Director, Department of Emergency Medicine, University of Alabama at Birmingham

 Chris is an emergency physician and trauma team leader at St. Michael's Hospital in Toronto.
 He has innovated in several areas of resuscitation and psychological skills, including mental practice, stress inoculation training.
 These days he enjoys a quieter life, free from the problematic corporate jib-jab of academic deliverables.
 In 2018, as a partial rebuke of the status quo, Chris co-created and chaired resusTO, an inter-professional simulation-based resuscitation conference in Toronto with international acclaim.
 In 2020, he co-founded Advanced Performance Healthcare Design, consulting with hospitals and industry using simulation to inform the design of systems, spaces and teams.
 Chris is an avid speaker and lecturer, staunch #FOAMed supporter, occasional runner and cyclist, fledgling boxer, semi-retired pianist, and proud father of three lunatic boys.

 Drew completed his residency in Emergency Medicine at OhioHealth Doctors Hospital in Columbus, Ohio and continues to practice.
-He is the co-cost of EM Over Easy, a podcast about “more than medicine” and is passionate about progressing the field of emergency medicine.
-Having been told more than once he looks like a young Kelsey Grammer, he has a face for podcasting.
+Having been told more than once he looks like a young Kelsey Grammer, he has a face for podcasting and is the co-host of ER Cast, as well as ER Cast EM Over Easy, a podcast about “more than medicine”.
+Drew is passionate about progressing the field of emergency medicine through high-quality education.

 Director for Pre-Health Undergraduate Studies, Keck School of Medicine of the University of Southern California, Associate Professor of Clinical Emergency Medicine (Educational Scholar) Department of Emergency Medicine Los Angeles County + USC Medical Center